 Plus, this post includes 6 more easy card games, covering a variety of concepts. 🙂

-And don’t miss my newest resource, Math in the Cards, a huge collection of math card games!
+And don’t miss my resource, Math in the Cards, a huge collection of math card games!
 You’ll never pull out a boring worksheet again!

 Purchase PDF Download | Purchase Print Book on Amazon

-Enjoy playing with math!!
+Enjoy playing with math!

 Great idea, my son hates math, but he would enjoy games like this.